The symplectic arc algebra is formal: Milnor fibres

 \begin{Remark} The above argument places a misleading emphasis on an apparently subtle compatibility of signs.
 If the two discs contributing to the weight on $HF^2$ had the same sign, one could twist any disk $u$ mapping to $\bar{A}_k$ by $(-1)^{u\cdot D_{-}}$, i.e. by a sign counting intersection number with a single component of the compactification divisor.
 This is compatible with all breaking, since we only count discs of Maslov index $2$.
-Discs inside the open locus $A_k$ are untwisted, hence one does not twist the Fukaya category.
-Thus, one could correct the sign of the two discs contributing to $b^1|_L$ after the fact if needed. \end{Remark}
+Discs inside the open locus $A_k$ are untwisted, hence the $A_{\infty}$-operations defining the Fukaya category are not themselves altered.
+Thus, one could correct the sign of the two discs contributing to $b^1|_L$ after the fact if needed.
+In other words, the important point for this paper is not the specific sign computation carried out by Solomon, but rather the weaker fact that the sign changes if one changes the parity of the number of boundary marked points. \end{Remark}

 We now fix gradings on the Lagrangian compact core of $A_k$ so that all Floer gradings are symmetric, i.e. the unique intersection point of two adjacent matching spheres has Floer grading $1$ in both directions.
 This is obviously possible: grade the first sphere arbitrarily, and then shift the subsequent spheres in order to achieve symmetry.
 In fact, given two matching spheres $L_{\pm}$ lying respectively over arcs in the upper and lower half-plane, Figure \ref{Fig:LocalGrading} governs the grading of the generator of $HF(L_{+}, L_{-})$ corresponding to a transverse isolated intersection point, with respect to the standard holomorphic volume form and the natural choices of graded structures on the two Lagrangians.
 (Note that \cite[Equation 6.5]{khovanov-seidel} implies that for $2$-complex-dimensional Milnor fibres the phase function of a matching sphere is given by twice the argument of the defining arc in $\bC$.)